SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 A function has write access
 to all of its in-out parameters.
-The write access for in-out parameter starts after all of the other parameters have been evaluated and lasts for the entire duration of that function call.
+The write access for an in-out parameter starts after all of the other parameters have been evaluated and lasts for the entire duration of that function call.

-.. docnote:: Possible example of the "after all other parameters" rule.
+.. docnote:: Possible example of the "after all other parameters" rule?

-One consequence of this is that you can't access the original variable that was passed as in-out, even if scoping and access control would otherwise permit it --- any access to the original creates a conflict.
+One consequence of this long-term write access is that you can't access the original variable that was passed as in-out, even if scoping and access control would otherwise permit it --- any access to the original creates a conflict.
 For example:

 .. testcode:: memory-increment